Pettersson-dev/Pettersson-dev.github.io/index.md

 and capability-driven transformation.

 Much of my writing builds on frameworks such as **EDGY by Intersection**, **TM Forum ODA**, and **TOGAF** — applied to real-world architecture challenges.
-My goal is to make complex change more tangible by connecting **strategy, capabilities, and technology**.
+My goal is to make complex change more tangible by connecting strategy, capabilities, operating models, and technology.

 If you’re short on time, start with the curated reading path below.